 - The employer who was responsible, by contract or through actual practice, for safety and health conditions on the worksite; i.e., the employer who had the authority for ensuring that the hazardous condition is corrected (the controlling employer); or

-“Employers” listed in subsections (b) through (d), supra, may be cited despite the fact that their own employees were not exposed to a hazard.
+“Employers” listed in subsections (b) through (d), above, may be cited despite the fact that their own employees were not exposed to a hazard.

 RF Radiation Health Risks

-On November 3, 2008, Representative Dennis Kucinich, Chairman of the Domestic Policy Subcommittee, sent a letter asking FCC Chairman Kevin Martin to consider the potential health effects before voting on an Order that would authorize the use of the ‘White Space’ spectrum for wireless devices operating in the home.
-Skeptics have expressed concern that the use of the White Space spectrum would result in the repeated and long-term exposure to RF radiation, to which the human health effects are not adequately known.
-On November 4th, 2008, the FCC adopted the Second Report and Order, which allowed such use.
+On November 3, 2008, Representative Dennis Kucinich, Chairman of the Domestic Policy Subcommittee, sent a letter asking FCC Chairman Kevin Martin to consider the potential health effects before voting on an Order that would authorize the use of the ‘white space’ spectrum for wireless devices operating in the home.
+Skeptics have expressed concern that the use of the white space spectrum would result in the repeated and long-term exposure to RF radiation, from which the human health effects are not adequately known.
+On November 4, 2008, the FCC adopted the Second Report and Order, which allowed such use.